 Understand the Smart Home Skill API

-- Alexa's native Voice User Interface (VUI) for many common commands.
+- Native Voice User Interface (VUI) for many common commands.

-- Support for contextual targeting, which lets Alexa use context clues, such as device groups, to issue commands that target the proper device even when the customer isn't explicit.
+- Contextual targeting, which lets Alexa use context clues, such as device groups, to issue commands that target the proper device even when the customer isn't explicit.

-- Support for viewing and controlling devices with the Alexa mobile app.
+- Viewing and controlling devices with the Alexa app.

 In addition to supporting voice requests, the API also enables you to provide updates when the state of a device changes.
 This enables customers to ask Alexa about a device and see an up-to-date status of the device in the Alexa app.
 For example, a customer can use the Alexa app to check the temperature of their home or see if a light is on.